brandonFaf/Blitz-Pickz-Web-TS/README.md

 # Blitz Pickz
-Blitz Pickz is A friendly pick’em game that makes football worth watching.
+Blitz Pickz is a friendly pick’em game that makes football worth watching.

 - Made with CRA
+- Written with Typescript
 - Uses Apollo to interact with GraphQL Service provided by Hasura
 - Uses firebase for Auth